Lucille Ball sent Carol Burnett flowers the day she died

 The pair first met backstage at Burnett's Broadway show, Once Upon a Mattress, in 1959.

-"She called me 'kid' because she was 22 years older than I," Burnett said at the SAG Awards last year.
+"She called me 'kid' because she was 22 years older than I," Burnett said at the SAG Awards in 2016.
 "Just as she was leaving, she said, 'Kid, if you ever need me for anything, give me a call."

 The special ended up being Carol +2 and premiered on March 22, 1966.
-It eventually lead to Burnett's eponymous show a year later.
+It eventually led to Burnett's eponymous show a year later.

 The years of work and camaraderie turned into a very close friendship.
 Ball appeared on The Carol Burnett Show four times in the first four years, and she even hosted Burnett's baby shower.
 We can only imagine how much fun that would have been to attend!